-WE MAY FACE DELAYS, DIFFICULTIES OR UNANTICIPATED COSTS IN ESTABLISHING SALES AND DISTRIBUTION CAPABILITIES FOR OUR COMMERCIALLY READY PRODUCTS
+WE MAY FACE DELAYS, DIFFICULTIES OR UNANTICIPATED COSTS IN ESTABLISHING THE SALES AND DISTRIBUTION CAPABILITIES NECESSARY TO GAIN MARKET ACCEPTANCE FOR COMMERCIALLY READY PRODUCTS

 We currently lack sales, distribution and marketing capabilities for our products in development.
+We are inexperienced in the marketing and distribution of commercial products.
 To market any of our products directly, we must develop a substantial marketing and sales force with technical expertise and a supporting distribution capability.
-We have little expertise in this area, and we may not succeed.
-We may find it necessary to enter into strategic partnerships on uncertain but potentially unfavorable terms to sell, market and distribute our products.
+We may choose or find it necessary to enter into strategic partnerships on uncertain but potentially unfavorable terms to sell, market and distribute our products.